ZimpleX/gcn-ipdps19/README.md

 Right now, for ease of extending the framework, we have integrated our sampling and feature propagation algorithm into Tensorflow (where the subgraph feature propagation as a self-defined operation).

-The runtime reported in the paper is measured with the C++ version.

 ### Contact

 Hanqing Zeng: zengh@usc.edu,